tedtoal/Button_TT/README.md

 ## Filling the blank screen and drawing the buttons

 After initializing the display and button variables in setup(), you will fill the screen with a background color, draw the buttons, and draw any other graphical objects you want.
 This can be done in setup(), but in programs that display different screens at different times, you would typically define a function to draw each different screen.
-The operations are simple:
+The code for our example is simple:

 ```
   // Fill screen with white.